mfesgin/mfesgin.github.io/_pages/supervision.md

 	- works on implementation aspects of post-quantum cryptography
 1. Nikai Jagganath \[2023--present\]
 	- works on quantum security analysis of post-quantum cryptography schemes
-1. Xinyu Zhang \[2021--present\]
+1. Xinyu Zhang \[2021--2025\]
-	- works on post-quantum cryptography solutions based on symmetic-key primitives
+	- worked on post-quantum cryptography solutions based on symmetic-key primitives